 The salad ingredients can easily be adjusted to suit your taste.
 Some typical additions include sunflower seeds, pecans, or walnuts, and julienned carrots or sweet red bell pepper can be added for color.

-- 2 broccoli crowns (5 to 6 cups florets)
+2 broccoli crowns, about 5 to 6 cups florets

-*To bake the bacon, line a rimmed baking sheet with foil and arrange the bacon in the pan.
+- For less mess and easier cleanup, try baking the bacon.
+Line a rimmed baking sheet with foil and arrange the bacon in the pan.
 Bake in a preheated 375 F oven for about 20 to 25 minutes, or until browned and crisp.

 - Add about 1/2 cup of julienned carrots to the salad to give the broccoli salad color and additional nutritional value.